petterfreak/yeapp_documentation/README.md

 There is a possibility to define plugins and libraries which will be downloaded at the time of first page initialization (Example: AngularJS,Jquery,Oclazyload...)

 You can easily add files in the following file: 'Gruntfile.js'.
-Just add the specifiy paths of the files.
+Just add the paths of the files.

 __Jquery/Other 3rd party js files__: __concat.libs.src__
 ``` js